The Town Deal - Introduction and Overview

 If you go ahead and renovate the Grade 2 listed Shades building and also refurnish 15 Church Street.
 What will both of these buildings be intended to be used for?
 Also would they be cost effective for local small businesses to rent?

-NTK100 asked over 3 years ago
+NTK100 asked almost 4 years ago

 Thank you for your question.
 15 Church Street will be let for commercial use on the ground floor and residential accommodation on the first and second floor.
 The terms for these however have not yet been agreed at this stage of the project.
 Shades is a longer term project working with ‘Cameron’s’ as a commercial partner.
 This was unfortunately delayed due to the pandemic but we hope to provide an update on this project in the coming months which we will post on the HBC regeneration web pages.